Eager to learn more about what we do? Sign up to be the first to know.

 So, what causes postpartum depression?

-The Office on Women’s Health highlights that while you are pregnant, your hormones, estrogen and progesterone, are the highest they have ever been in your life.
-After you give birth, your hormones drop within the first twenty four hours to the levels that they were before pregnancy.
+The Office on Women’s Health highlights that during pregnancy, the hormones estrogen and progesterone are the highest they have ever been in one’s life.
+After giving birth, these hormones drop within the first 24 hours to the levels that they were before pregnancy.
 This drop in hormones could lead to the symptoms involved with postpartum depression.
 Hormones not only play a major role in emotional processing, but with regards to depression, they also regulate the biological systems involved.
-Other factors that may cause the onset of postpartum depression include birth-related fatigue exacerbated by a lack of sleep, feelings of being overwhelmed and doubtful about their ability as a mother, as well as feelings of loss in their attractiveness, time, and identity as a woman.
+Other factors that may cause the onset of postpartum depression include birth-related fatigue exacerbated by a lack of sleep, feelings of being overwhelmed and doubtful about their ability as a mother, and feelings of loss in their own identity during this major transition.

-Despite the frequency of postpartum depression, there are ways to mitigate, decrease, or prevent the symptoms from occurring.
-“Postpartum depression: The worst kept secret” by Harvard Health Publishing, references numerous studies that have shown how care for women after birth that is both social and psychological can aid in decreasing the chance of developing postpartum depression.
+Thankfully, there are ways to mitigate, decrease, or prevent the symptoms from occurring.
+“Postpartum depression: The worst kept secret” by Harvard Health Publishing references numerous studies that show how social and psychological care for women after birth can aid in decreasing the chances of developing postpartum depression.
 Home visits from a nurse, therapy, and support groups are some of the key intervention and prevention strategies that are suggested.
-Physical and emotional relief through expert medical help, community support, and newborn & maternal education are ways in which Ahma & Co assists in preventing PPD symptoms.
-By investing in direct and immediate postpartum care, and expressing one’s feelings early on, the symptoms and diagnosis of postpartum depression can be reduced or averted.

-For many, postpartum depression may feel like an unavoidable and scary life-altering encounter - but it doesn’t have to be.
-At Ahma & Co, we aim to prevent postpartum depression by providing the right medical and emotional support for your recovery, supplemented by newborn care education to remove the pressure from guesswork and uncertainty that you’re doing the right thing.
-Our goal is to help you feel more confident in both your health and your ability to be a wonderful mom, and we are ready to embark on this rewarding journey with you.
+For many, postpartum depression may feel like an unavoidable and scary life-altering experience, but it doesn’t have to be.
+At Ahma & Co, we aim to ease this transition by providing physical, mental, and emotional support for your recovery, and equipping you to successfully take care of your newborn.
+Our goal is to help you feel more confident, both in your health and in your ability as a mother, and we are ready to embark on this rewarding journey with you.
+Learn more about our services here.

 Related Posts